Puteraeaa/Puteraeaa/README.md

 <h1 align="center">Hi there, I'm Putera 👋</h1>

 <p align="center"><em>
-  ""Life is a challenge, meet it!
-Life is a dream, realize it!
-Life is a game, play it!
-Life is love, enjoy it!" — Sathya Sai Baba"
+  ""Life is not just the passing of time.
+Life is the collection of experiences and their intensity." — Jim Rohn"
 </em></p>

 ---